 Things that may be ok for one of you in a work setting or day at home may not be ok with the other.
-This applies to partners in any scenario, both working, one working, kids at home, ect.
-These boundaries could cover anything from defining who gets what work space, what times are “break times” to hang out, when alone times are, and possibly even quiet hours.
+This applies to partners in any scenario, both working, one working, kids at home, etc. These boundaries could cover anything from defining who gets what workspace, what times are “break times” to hang out when alone times are, and possibly even quiet hours.
 When discussing these boundaries it is also appropriate and helpful to discuss expectations to protect your relationship during a pandemic.

-Check ins are helpful for couples no matter what the state of the world is.
+Check-ins are helpful for couples no matter what the state of the world is.
 But especially now that we are in a pandemic, it is even more important to check in with your partner.
-These check ins should cover a number of things.
-Including your and your partner’s emotional well being, how the boundaries and expectations are going, what is working well so far, what is not working well, and how you can be there for each other.
+These check-ins should cover several things.
+Including your and your partner’s emotional well-being, how the boundaries and expectations are going, what is working well so far, what is not working well, and how you can be there for each other.

 Please remember, these are stressful times.
 We are all scared.
 We are all in this together.
 Be graceful towards yourself, and your partner.
 And if you are struggling in any way, individually or relationally, please reach out for help.
 Family Therapy Associates is proud to say we have been at the forefront of telehealth.
 Nearly all of our therapists are board-certified telehealth counselors.
 You can call 904-302-5340 or schedule online here.